 Mail and Correspondence:

-With all business finalized Paul motioned to close the meeting to go into Executive Session at 7:30pm; 2nd by Robert with a unanimous vote taken.
+With all business finalized, Ed motioned to close the meeting at 8:50PM; 2nd by Carol with a unanimous vote taken.

 Carole A. Hilderbrand, Board of Selectmen’s Secretary

 Carol A. Francesconi, Clerk

 Ed St. John IV, Superintendent of Buildings and Grounds